isomerpages/govtech-gobusiness/index.md

 #          description: Application for your workplace to be allowed to have temporary operations.
 (For companies which provide essential services only)</br>(Each company is limited to not more than 4 applications throughout the circuit-breaker period)</br></br>Click Here
         - title: Registration of Essential Employees/Workers
           url: https://go.gov.sg/timelimitedexemption
-          description: Only for businesses  that have received approval for exemption</br></br>Click Here
+          description: Only for businesses performing essential services and those who have an approval for exemption</br></br>Click Here
     - infobar:
         title: Time-Limited Exemption
         subtitle: